chrnolte/places-conus/docs/data/parcels.rst

    .. note:: Published only for parcels from open-access sources (see :ref:`Parcel data sources`).

+.. attribute:: lat_id

+   Latitude of parcel centroid in EPSG:4326 projection.

+   If the centroid falls outside the parcel boundary, this latitude refers to the parcel's "Pole of Inaccessibility".

+   .. note:: Published only for parcels from open-access sources (see :ref:`Parcel data sources`).

+.. attribute:: long_id

+   Longitude of parcel centroid in EPSG:4326 projection.

+   If the centroid falls outside the parcel boundary, this longitude refers to the parcel's "Pole of Inaccessibility".

+   .. note:: Published only for parcels from open-access sources (see :ref:`Parcel data sources`).

 Tax assessor attributes
 #######################

 .. note::

-   We obtain all tax assessor data from `ZTRAX <https://www.zillow.com/research/ztrax/>`_ (see :ref:`Transactions`).
+   We obtained all tax assessor data from `ZTRAX <https://www.zillow.com/research/ztrax/>`_ (see :ref:`Transactions`).

+   We had to delete it on Sep 30, 2023, as per our data license with Zillow.

    Tax assessor attributes will not be part of the PLACES-FMV (CONUS) data release.
-With the closure of the Zillow's ZTRAX program on Sep 30, 2023, future research projects will have to obtain data for these variables from their local county records offices or from real estate data aggregators.

 .. attribute:: mv_b_za